EvgenTechnoGen/practice-site/README.md

 # practice-site
-Web-site for my own practice
+Web-site for my own practice with a lot of pages